Skip to content

 OptionDefaultDescription

---mcp-mode <mode>stdioMCP transport: stdio (child process) or http (standalone)
+--mcp-mode <mode>httpMCP transport: http (standalone) or stdio (child process)

 --mcp-port <port>3000Port for MCP Streamable HTTP server (http mode only)